caraortizmah/x-ray_scripting_out/examples/readme.md

 If the required parameters for analyzing excited states and L&ouml;wdin population data remain consistent across a list of ORCA output files, you can use `overall.sh`.
 This script automatically executes `manager.sh` for each input file in the list.

 - **Using `overall.sh`**:
   Ensure that the list of ORCA output files is not placed in the same directory as the scripts.
 As with `manager.sh`, no additional files should be present in the folder during execution.
+Go to the **Run** section to read more about `overall.sh`.

 **Note:**
 It is advisable to review the latest updates to `manager.sh` and `helper_man.sh` and, if necessary, incorporate or modify them in `overall.sh` to suit your specific preferences.